yuanshunning/pickit-docs/docs/documentation/cameras/robot-camera-calibration-with-the-urcap-plugin.rst

    on how the five waypoints should be taught can be found in the article referenced above.

 #.
-Sends Pick-it a calibration request, through the command Find
+Sends Pickit a calibration request, through the command Find
    calibration plate

    |image2| In the Calibration page, the user can follow the progress of